chbrown/turk/README.md

-# `mturk`
+# Amazon Mechanical Turk: `mechturk`

-Amazon Mechanical Turk API wrapper for Node.js.
+Amazon Mechanical Turk API for Node.js.

-This is becoming more and more a wholesale rewrite of [jefftimesten/mturk].
+This is based off [jefftimesten/mturk], but I'm rewriting most of the mechanics.

 ## Featuring